Frequently Asked Questions

 You can do the A licence, which has no restrictions attached to it.

 Where are the Module 1 & 2 tests conducted?

 Module 1 has two options.
-The DSA will conduct tests in the Poole VOSA station on a part-time basis on Wednesdays.
+The DVSA will conduct tests in the Poole VOSA station on a part-time basis on Wednesdays.
 The other option is Lee-on-Solent at the purpose-built Multi-Purpose Test Centre (MPTC).
 Being so far away is hardly ideal and rather than dedicating a days travel to do a test lasting 10 minutes, and the extra cost this would represent, we can incorporate one of the module 2 days as the ride there, doing the test and riding back.
 This will offer the candidate some exciting real-world riding experiences as the roads encountered offer a variety of different challenges.